Imperium34/GenAIAgent/README.md

 * File System Interaction: Read the contents of existing files or write new content to files (e.g., write_file('output.txt', 'Hello World')).

-* Directory Navigation: List all files and folders within a specified directory to understand the project structure (list_directory('.')).
+* Directory Navigation: Lists all files and folders within a specified directory to understand the project structure (list_directory('.')).

 * Python Code Execution: Run Python (.py) files and receive their stdout and stderr output, enabling dynamic scripting and data processing (run_python_file('process_data.py')).